 A question a lot of breed fanciers ask is whether or not breeding dogs is profitable.
-The question may be a nuisance to many but we we do want to answer it fairly.
+The question may be a nuisance to many but we do want to answer it fairly.

 First and foremost, dog breeding can be profitable; but dog breeding can also be loss-making or simply break you even.
 Obviously, just like with every activity from bee-keeping to aeronautics, the execution matters more than the idea.

 Dog breeding is a fulfilling adventure but in itself, dog breeding is a project.
 How you will do it will define the outcome.
 It’s on you!
 How much breeding knowledge have you got?
 Have you got mentors in your breed to help you out when you’re stuck?
-Do you have enough passion, patience and funds to breed healthy dogs?
+Do you have enough passion, patience, and funds to breed healthy dogs?

-The right question should be “how can dog breeders make enough money to sustain their activity?”
+The right question should be “how can dog breeders make enough money to sustain their activity?” rather than “how much do dog breeders make?”

 Different Ways To Profit From Dog Breeding